open-cluster-management-io/enhancements/enhancements/sig-policy/99-policy-placement-strategy/README.md

 There is some additional complexity brought into the rollout because policies are bound to `Placement` using `PlacementBindings`, so there could be multiple `Placements` bound to each policy.
-To remedy this, `All` and `Progressive` (which is per-cluster) would be handled by pulling in all `PlacementDecisions` from all `Placements`.
-In the case of multiple `Placements` where `ProgressivePerGroup` is specified, this would be handled by taking groups from one placement and then moving on to the next placement.
+To remedy this, `All` and `Progressive` (which is per-cluster) is handled by pulling in all `PlacementDecisions` from all `Placements`.
+In the case of multiple `Placements` where `ProgressivePerGroup` is specified, this is handled by taking groups from one placement and then moving on to the next placement.

 Additionally, the `PlacementBinding` has specifications for selective policy enforcement to override the `remediationAction` and selectively apply policies to managed clusters.
 (See the [Selective Policy Enforcement enhancement](https://github.com/open-cluster-management-io/enhancements/tree/main/enhancements/sig-policy/28-selective-policy-enforcment).)
-Since these may conflict with the rollout and has similar intentions, these specifications will be ignored if they are provided with a policy specifying a rollout strategy other than `All`.
+The rollout will occur in tandem with selective policy enforcement.
+If selective policy enforcement is in play, the rollout will occur but would respect the remediation action overrides and only roll out enforcement to clusters selected by the `PlacementBinding`'s overrides.

 ### User Stories